-A clay tablet from the nineteenth century BCE with the numbers engraved on it, as shown in Fig. 2.8, was discovered in Mesopotamia, and cataloged in 1922 by George A. Plimpton.22 These numbers are a and c pairs from PTs [a, b, c].
+A stone tablet from the 19th century BCE with the numbers engraved on it, as shown in Fig. 2.8, was discovered in Mesopotamia, and cataloged in 1922 by George Plimpton..
+These numbers are a and c pairs from PTs [a, b, c].
 Given this discovery, it is clear that the Pythagoreans were following those who came long before them.
-Recently a second tablet, dating between 350 and 50 BCE, has been reported, that indicates calculations of the apparent motion of Jupiter based on a trapezoidal graph of the rate.23
+Recently a second stone, dating between 350 and 50 BCE, has been reported, that indicates early calculations on the orbit of Jupiter's moons.

-It is of interest that PTs play a role on atomic physics, as discussed in Appendix I.
+It is of interest that PTs play a role on atomic physics, as discussed in Appendix H.

-2.6.2 Pell's Equation
+2.5.6 Pell's equation